 Inventory doesn’t know any transaction with such ID,

 then it replies with

-Request message, after that wallet sends this transaction in
+Request message, after that the wallet sends this transaction in

-to their neighbors in DHT network and repeat previous iterations again.
+to its neighbors in DHT network and repeat previous iterations again.

 handleBlockHeader: Handles an incoming block header.
 Decides whether the block is needed; if it is needed, requests the block.